I-rem/snow-crash/level05/Ressources/README.md

 You might have realized that this is a [cron job](https://www.freecodecamp.org/news/cron-jobs-in-linux/) and might be getting flashbacks from born2broot at this point.

+Little reminder here, **cron** is a job scheduling utility present in Unix like systems.
+The crond daemon enables cron functionality and runs in background.
+The cron reads the **crontab** (cron tables) for running predefined scripts.
+For more information see the manual pages of [crontab(5)](https://man7.org/linux/man-pages/man5/crontab.5.html) and [cron(8)](https://www.man7.org/linux/man-pages/man8/cron.8.html).

+Okay, back to the file at hand: `*/2 * * * * su -c "sh /usr/sbin/openarenaserver" - flag05`

 ![image](https://github.com/user-attachments/assets/e7fa4a20-25c6-403f-a2cf-80ed8d4b9a4c)

 ```